 I don’t even know where to start with this one really – so much happened to us just before and during our stay in Singapore!
-Just a couple of days before taking off we had nowhere to stay as our efforts to get someone to host us on Couchsurfing had been fruitless (hotels in Singapore are not for our pocket), we were struggling with finding a fourth person for our roadtrip in Australia which we were planning to start at the end of November, back at our flat (in the UK) the washing machine had broken down and in general we were feeling a bit tired from the constant moving and planning.
+Just a couple of days before taking off we had nowhere to stay as our efforts to get someone to host us on Couchsurfing had been fruitless (hotels in Singapore are not for our pocket, but whenever we can we use Agoda and Booking), we were struggling with finding a fourth person for our roadtrip in Australia which we were planning to start at the end of November, back at our flat (in the UK) the washing machine had broken down and in general we were feeling a bit tired from the constant moving and planning.

 But then we woke up one morning and found out we had someone interested in coming with us to the roadtrip and one of the couchsurfers not only accepted our request to host us but also invited us to a Malay wedding in Singapore!
 It was really unexpected but most importantly, these few things gave us the much needed boost in motivation.
 We felt pumped up and ready to go again.

 The next couple of days we spent in trains, tuk-tuks, airports and planes.
 We arrived to Singapore knackered but also very excited about all the things we had planned ahead of us.